benmvp/benmvp.com/content/posts/conditional-react-hooks/index.md

 Thanks ESLint!
 Although the Hooks are called at the top level, they are still conditionally called because they won't be called if the `show` prop is `false`.

 So how do we solve this problem?
-How can we avoid breaking Hooks yet make our `Overlay` component as it should?
+We can't change the implementation of `useClickAway` to take an additional `enabled` parameter, so how can we avoid breaking Hooks yet make our `Overlay` component work as it should?

 ## Call but ignore